 The question of whether retirement plans, such as IRAs, pensions, and 401(k)s, impact Medicaid eligibility is complicated.
 Unfortunately, there are no federally set rules on retirement plans and Medicaid eligibility, which means each state sets its own rules.
 Adding to the complexity are other variables such as the payout status and payout amount of the retirement plan, one’s other income and assets, and even one’s marital status.

-Having said that, the bad news is that it is likely one’s IRA or 401K will be considered by Medicaid in some fashion (either as income or an asset) when determining eligibility for long term care.
+Having said that, the bad news is that it is likely an applicant’s IRA or 401K will be considered by Medicaid in some fashion (either as income or an asset) when determining eligibility for long term care.
 The good news is that most candidates can still gain Medicaid eligibility and preserve some or all of their savings for a spouse or other family member who requires it for financial support.

-In most states, a pension, 401K, IRA, or other retirement account will either be considered as an asset or as income.
+In most states, a Medicaid applicant’s pension, 401K, IRA, or other retirement account will either be considered as an asset or as income.
 If it is an asset, it will count against Medicaid’s asset limit for eligibility.
-If it is in payout status and therefore generating income, it is considered as income, and that income will be counted against Medicaid’s income limit for eligibility.
+If it is in payout status, and therefore generating income, it is considered as income and will be counted against Medicaid’s income limit for eligibility.
 Simply counting against Medicaid’s income or asset limits does not automatically mean the candidate will be ineligible.
 Unfortunately, most of the time this is the case because the income and asset limits for Medicaid eligibility are so low.

-Returning to the good news, even if candidates are over the limits, there exist exceptions and eligibility planning strategies that help them become Medicaid eligible, such as allocating income or assets to a spouse, “spending down”, or purchasing certain specifically designed financial products.
+Returning to the good news, even if candidates are over the limits, there exist exceptions and eligibility planning strategies that help them become Medicaid eligible.
+Examples include allocating income or assets to a non-applicant spouse, “spending down”, or purchasing certain specifically designed financial products.
 These strategies are complicated, and it is recommended one work with a Medicaid planning professional.